emcglackenr1/Responsive_Version/README.md

 <h1> Portfolio responsive version </h1>
 <b> * Work in Progress * </b>

-This is a basic demo of the progress of making the portfolio website responsive.
+This is a basic demo of how I am changing the portfolio website to make it responsive.

 This version uses jquery and streamlined and simplified CSS and HTML.

 The current version can be seen here:

 https://emcglackenr1.github.io/Responsive_Version/

+I have learned a lot since I originally wrote most of the code for the portfolio website, so I wanted to apply some of the new knowledge and techniques I have learned to improve the project.

 It is still a work in progress so the other pages are still to be changed.